eryjus/elements/journal.md

 I started today be formatting some SQL statements and trying to make the code a bit more readable.
 The goal is to have an MVC implementation.
 MVC stands for Model, View, Controller.
 I have the controller part and the view part.
 But it dawned on me that I am mis-characterizing the SecurityController and would be better characterized as a SecurityModel.
 It is, in short, a database model.
 So, I will correct that now since it is clearly not right.
 As a matter of fact, the same fact holds true for the IniController...  it should be IniModel.
 I will commit these changes since it is a significant flaw in my initial thinking.

+The next thing I am going to do is abstract the database driver loading and connection.
+I am going to have several database connections to manage and it makes sense to federate this code into a parent class.
+This class will be DatabaseModel.

+Finally, I took care of changing the classes to be able to be instantiated.
+I feel that this is a better implementation to follow.
+It gives me the ability to reuse several classes (such as in DatabaseModel).

+I'm not ready to commit this change yet, but it have impacted nearly everything as a result.
+Once I all my changes properly documented (I'm not sure I am going to keep up with the java documentation standard -- gotta think about that), I will work on that commit.

+**15-Mar-2018**

+Well, I'm still torn on the whole javadoc thing.
+The system is generally for me, but I am publishing it in case someone else wants to follow it and learn about what I am doing.
+Overall, this is a standalone application and not a business library.
+All of these things make me waffle back and forth on utilizing javadoc.
+Overall, the way I am leaning at this point is to drop the javadoc standards for now and add them back in if I reconsider this decision.
+I prefer to document the code really well and therefore think it lends to better understanding.
+Javadoc in my opinion is far better suited for documenting and publishing API documentation.
+Well, I think I have made a decision.
+I will go back through all the sources and remove the javadoc elements and document them in my own style.